 Enter Bird's Name in Search Box:

-All the different types of birds in North America and elsewhere adapt to certain kinds of habitat that best suit their behaviour for finding food and protection.
+All the different types of birds in North America and elsewhere, adapt to certain kinds of habitat that best suit their behaviour for finding food and protection.

 There are many species of birds that live along the edge of fields and forests.
 These birds may seek their food in the fields and nest in the forests or vice versa.
-It is not always so easy to separate one from the other.
-As an example, there are woodpeckers who could be found pecking to their hearts delight in one lonely tree in the middle of an open field or following a few sparse trees along a stream.
+It is not always easy to separate one from the other.
+As an example, there are woodpeckers, who could be found pecking to their hearts delight in one lonely tree in the middle of an open field or following a few sparse trees along a stream.
 These same species of birds can also be found deep in the forests.
-It all comes down to where they best find their food.
+It all comes down to where they can best find their food.

 With so many types of warblers, these birds may be found in many different habitats.

 These are links to websites pertaining to the different birding institutions, societies and organizations here in North America.
 Some of these same sites are a great asset to seeking out knowledge on birds in other regions of the world.
 Each of these links offer the user different methods to identify birds, whether it be by regions, habitat, appearance or maybe colour.
 Knowledge on the possibilities of where and what birds might be present are included.

 Hinterland Who's Who Welcome to the Web site for Hinterland Who's Who It all started in 1963, with black-and-white vignettes about the loon, the moose, the gannet and the beaver.
 For more than 50 years, Hinterland Who’s Who has proudly been bringing Canada’s iconic wildlife directly into Canadians’ homes.
 Re-launched in 2003, the new series serves to rebuild the connection thousands of viewers made with wildlife through the original series.
 Welcome to our new website!
 Have a look around, and learn how you can help ensure that the wildlife remains part of what it means to be Canadian.